Leave a comment

 After walking two or three hours, the men came to a clearing.
 They saw a little house surrounded by wild beasts – wolves, leopards, and lions.
 One of the leopards sprang towards Eurylochus.
 He thought that he was about to die, but instead of eating him, the leopard rubbed up against him like a cat and purred.

 The window of the house was open, and inside a woman was singing.
 Her voice was mysterious but very beautiful, and the men felt themselves being drawn towards the house, for they all longed to see if the woman was as wonderful as her voice.
 They walked past the fierce looking beasts, who in fact were really quite tame.
-Inside they were greeted by tall and elegant woman, her black hair done up in braids.
-She did indeed look very lovely.
+Inside they were greeted by a tall and elegant woman, her black hair done up in braids – she did indeed look very lovely.

-But they did not realise that though she was beautiful, Circe was, in fact, a witch.
+They did not realise that though she was beautiful, Circe was in fact a witch.
 She had slipped a magic potion into their soup, and when they had finished drinking it, she rapped the table with a magic wand and said, “Now you swine, be off to the pigsty where you belong.”

 “Now do as I say,” cried Circe.
 “Pigs belong in the sty, not in my Kitchen.
 Be off with you!”
 And off they trotted to their new home.